 Democratic Party Leader Caught Wishing Rep. Scalise was “F***ing Dead”

-Parler Facebook Twitter Flipboard A Democratic Party leader in Nebraska finds himself out of work after being recorded saying some pretty disgusting things about the recently shot Congressman Steve Scalise (R-LA).
-Nebraska Democrat Phil Montag, who was the party’s technology chairman, has been relieved of his duties by the state party chairwoman Jane Kleeb, after […]
+Facebook Twitter Flipboard A Democratic Party leader in Nebraska finds himself out of work after being recorded saying some pretty disgusting things about the recently shot Congressman Steve Scalise (R-LA).
+Nebraska Democrat Phil Montag, who was the party’s technology chairman, has been relieved of his duties by the state party chairwoman Jane Kleeb, after he […]

 A Democratic Party leader in Nebraska finds himself out of work after being recorded saying some pretty disgusting things about the recently shot Congressman Steve Scalise (R-LA).